roseengineering/csgstep/README.md

 **radius** the radius of the helix
 **height** the height of the helix
 **pitch** the pitch of the helix
-**center** if true center the helix on the z-axis, otherwise base is at the origin
+**center** if true center the helix on the Z axis, otherwise base is at the origin
 **returns** a new Solid object

 <code>Solid.<b>fillet</b>(self, r)</code>
-Fillet edges of the solid by the given radius.
+Fillet all edges of the solid by the given radius.
 **radius** the radius to fillet edges by
 **returns** a new Solid object